-In autumn 2019, the Scottish Government and the Centre for Excellence for Children's Care and Protection (CELCIS) published a National Minimum Dataset for CPCs in Scotland.
+In autumn 2019, the Scottish Government and the Centre for Excellence for Looked After Children in Scotland (CELCIS) published a National Minimum Dataset for CPCs in Scotland.

 Following a Tayside Data Orientation Session and Workshop held on 23 September 2019, the CPC adopted the national minimum dataset and was instrumental in leading the development of a more comprehensive Tayside CPC Shared Dataset, which comprises key child protection performance output indicators (quantitative indicators showing frequency and volume) and proxy outcome indicators (qualitative indicators showing improved outcomes).